Post

 • UpdateMe, my personal all in one update script

-(it sucks code wise, but I mean it’s just a shell script and it works)
+(it sucks code wise, but I mean it’s just a shell script, and it works)

-• Nala, a apt frontend
+• Nala, an apt frontend

-• Pacstall, AUR for Debain/Ubuntu-based distros
+• Pacstall, AUR for Debian/Ubuntu-based distros

 Flatpak